WeilonYing/GameDevCore/README.md

 * Install the application and set up a GitHub account if you don't have one yet.
 * Navigate to this repository's homepage (https://github.com/WeilonYing/GameDevCore) and click on Open in Desktop (screenshot: https://imgur.com/a/m5nAW)
 * Pick a location to clone your repository to.
 GitHub Desktop should take care of the rest.
-* Navigate to the repository in your file explorer.
+* Navigate to the repository in your file browser (http://imgur.com/a/VZFZf).
 You should be able to find the file GameDevCore.uproject.
 Open it in Unreal Engine 4 (in Windows, double clicking it should do this).

 If Unreal Engine 4 opens it without any issue, then you have successfully cloned this repository.
 Good job!
 Let's move onto the next section.